alagu2007/xG-valuation-model/README.md

 ## Premier League Expected Goals (xG) & Player Valuation Model

 The main aim of this project is to design a complete machine learning pipeline with raw shot data from Understat to calculate an expected goals (xG) score for non-penalty shots across the Premier League.
-The baseline classification model performed with an ROC-AUC of 0.7504, thus providing good discrimination and a good calibration of the goal probability distribution from 0.01 to 0.99.
-When coupled with player value, the model identifies opportunities in the market for inefficiencies (the "underperforming" Liam Delap (-3.91 xG_diff) against the "elite efficiency" João Pedro (+3.95 xG_diff) for instance).
+The selected Logistic Regression model achieved an ROC-AUC of 0.7504, providing strong discrimination and a well-calibrated goal probability distribution from 0.01 to 0.99.
+Pair this with the market value of the players, and it becomes clear that there are definite recruitment inefficiencies in the organisation (such as the underachieving Liam Delap (-3.91 xG_diff) vs the elite efficient João Pedro (+3.95 xG_diff)).